dgirotti/dgirotti/README.md

 **Professional Summary**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I am a QA engineer with more than 13 years of experience in software development and testing.
+I am a QA engineer with more than 13 years of experience in SDLC and testing.
 I have experience in test case design, functional testing and quality control processes which I have applied in large companies such as Eventbrite or in start-ups such as Wonolo, managing to improve the delivery of software products with high quality.

 As a Scrum Master I have applied agile methodologies as well as team collaboration.